konovalov-nk/docs-1/content/kubermatic/main/installation/install-kkp-CE-on-AWS/_index.en.md

 This chapter explains the installation procedure of KKP into a pre-existing Kubernetes cluster on Amazon Web Services (AWS) using installer.

+Typically the installation  of KKP cluster on an a pre-existing Kubernetes cluster would be completed in under 30 minutes and when preparing the Master cluster on AWS the installation process could take upto 2 hours to complete.

+This installation requires moderate level of familiarity with AWS/or any cloud services and assumes familiarity with container and Kubernetes technologies, constructs, and configurations

 ## Terminology

 * **User cluster** -- A Kubernetes cluster created and managed by KKP